Alewa

 Alewa is a town in Jind district, Haryana state, India, with a population of nearly 14,000.
 The village is the location of many temples.
 It lies 26 km from Jind in north direction.
 It is also a tehsil of Jind district.
 It lies on the Jind to Karnal-Kurukshetra highway.
+Kush tirth/ramsar tirth at Kuchrana Kalan is a Mahabharata period important religious place.

 Demographics

 Alewa is sited north east of Jind and has Pillukhera tehsil to its north.